 Thank you so much to Kitchen Supreme for sponsoring this post and giveaway.

 So, how did I create a creamy alfredo without the usual cashews and excess fat?
 Well, I did a combo of both of my alfredo recipes, why of course!
 Then instead of cashews, I used a combo of tahini, yukon gold potato and brown rice flour.
 The tahini, potato and brown rice flour all combined, make the sauce rich, creamy and thick.
 I am not new to using potatoes in my sauce recipes.
 I use them in my Fat-Free Vegan Cheese Sauce and my Nut-Free Garlic Parsley Sauce.
 Remember, I love potatoes.
-And since I wanted this to be the low-fat version, I only used a small amount of tahini.
+I only used a small amount of tahini.
 I also feel that tahini is VERY strong and too much in a recipe can overpower it.
-With a delicate sauce like alfredo, I didn't want to use too much.
-I only used 3 tablespoons and that is just enough for some richness, and leaving just a slight tahini taste.

-Since I used tahini and it can be rather bitter and strong, for this alfredo I added a good amount of cooked onions, taking a cue from my original alfredo sauce.
+Since tahini can be rather bitter, I added a good amount of cooked onions, taking a cue from my original alfredo sauce.
 The sweetness of the onions helps to balance out the tahini taste.
-It would be way too strong without any onion.
 And one other unexpected ingredient to help with that tahini....applesauce!
 Just that slight extra sweetness and acidity fits so well.

 Would you believe that my hubby said he likes this one better?
 I don't see how, but it just proves that we are so different.